Battle of Hlobane: Battle

 At dawn on 27 March the forces departed, hampered by a thunderstorm and Zulu sniping by the light of lightning flashes.
 Buller's mounted troops reached the summit by 6:00 a.m. the following day and African infantry began herding cattle westwards.
 As Russell's troops occupied the lower plateau, Wood encountered a group of the Border Horse who had become detached from Buller's advance up the higher plateau.
 Wood ordered them to advance towards the firing on the upper plateau but the men, mostly English settlers from Transvaal, refused.
 Wood rode on with his small party, intending to follow Buller's track up to the summit and was eventually followed by the Border Horse.
 Coming under fire from caves, as had Buller's men, Wood was again defied by the Border Horse when he ordered them to clear the way forward.
-Five of Wood's escorts charged the caves; Wood's staff officer Captain R. Campbell and his political agent, Mr. Lloyd, were killed.
+Five of Wood's escorts charged the caves; Wood's staff officer, Captain R. Campbell, and his political agent, Lloyd, were killed.
 The group moved westwards to join Russell on the lower plateau.

-At 10:30 a.m., while Wood was riding along the southern flank of Hlobane he spotted five large columns of Zulu to the south-east.
+At 10:30 a.m., while Wood was riding along the southern flank of Hlobane, he spotted five large columns of Zulu to the south-east.
 This was the main Impi, which he had not expected to arrive for another day and was closing on the British fast, only 3 mi away.
-The Impi was already dispersing and Wood could see that they would block Buller's retreat from the upper plateau and then trap Russell.
+The Impi were already dispersing and Wood could see that they would block Buller's retreat from the upper plateau and then trap Russell.
 Even if Wood withdrew both groups, they would have to make a rapid retreat to Kambula to get there before the Zulu.
 Wood hurriedly sent a message to Russell, ordering him to move up to the nek but with the advantage of high ground, Russell had already seen the Impi, an hour and a half before Wood and sent a warning to Buller.